at-microcosm/allegedly/readme.md

     ```

+## future improvements

+### existing stuff

+- signals and shutdown handling
+- monitoring of the various tasks
+- health check pings
+- expose metrics/tracing
+- read-only flag for mirror wrapper
+- bundle: write directly to s3-compatible object storage
+- helpers for automating periodic `bundle` runs

+### new things

+- experimental: websocket version of /export
+- experimental: accept writes by forwarding them upstream
+- experimental: serve a tlog
+- experimental: embed a log database directly for fast and efficient mirroring
+- experimental: support multiple upstreams?

+- [ ] new command todo: `zip` or `check` or `diff`: compare two plc logs over some time range
+- [ ] new command to consider: `scatter` or something: broadcast plc writes to multiple upstreams

+if you have an idea for a new command, [open a request](https://tangled.org/@microcosm.blue/Allegedly/issues/new)!

 ## license

 This work is dual-licensed under MIT and Apache 2.0.
 You can choose between one of them if you use this work.